wnyao/learning-notes/algorithm/algorithm/merge-sort.md

 ## Concept

-The sort begins by breaking the dataset into individual pieces and sorting the pieces.
-It then merges the pieces in a manner that ensures that it has sorted the merged piece, The sorting and merging continues until the entire dataset is again a single piece.
+The sort begins by breaking the array into individual pieces.
+The given unsorted array with `n` elements, is divided into `n` subarrays, each having one element and sorting the pieces.
+It merges the pieces in a manner that ensures that it has sorted the merged piece, The sorting and merging continues until the entire dataset is again a single piece.

 ## Code